A certificate of acceptance may be issued by the Council detailing the level to which unconsented building work complies with the building code.

 The certificate may be qualified to identify parts that could not be inspected by the Council, in which case the Council's liability is limited to the extent that it was able to inspect.
-It may also exclude building work that does not comply or where there is not enough evidence that it complies.

 You should apply for a certificate of acceptance if the building work meets the requirements above, and you have evidence that the building work complies with the building code.

 If either of the situations below apply, please request a pre-application meeting before you carry out rectification work, apply for building consent, or apply for a certificate of acceptance if: